MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The easiest way to customize the design of your Genesis theme, right from the WordPress Customizer.
+The easiest way to customize the design of the Genesis theme, right from the WordPress Customizer.

 == Description ==